-602 - SPANISH III

-Meets 5 Times/Week - 1 Credit - Grades 11, 12 Prerequisite - At least a C- final grade in Spanish II
+602 - SPANISH III Meets 5 Times/Week - 1 Credit - Grades 11, 12

 Spanish III will continue to sharpen listening, speaking and reading skills while developing the writing skills in guided exercises, compositions and summaries.
 Considerable emphasis will be placed on summarizing, the practicing of fundamentals, and the structure and expansion of vocabulary.
 Spanish III students will explore the language in more detail.
 The target language will be reinforced through visual and audio presentations.
+Recommended for college-bound students.

-613 - ADVANCED SPANISH III

-Prerequisite: Entrance exam and teacher recommendation from Advanced Spanish II
+613 - ADVANCED SPANISH III (Weighted Course) Meets 5 Times/Week - 1 Credit - Grades 11, 12 Prerequisite - Entrance exam and teacher recommendation from Advanced Spanish II